 Whether you want to read current books, or books written hundreds of years ago, many foreign authors out there have published some wonderful stuff.
 Sites like GoodReads have sections that show what foreign books are most popular now with their users.

 While a lot of us have read books like the Harry Potter series, which can technically be classified as foreign to Americans since they originated in Britain, there are so many wonderful books out there from other places.
 Crime fiction from Scandinavia has exploded recently, and there are a lot of classic Russian novels that are still very popular.
-Although this might be one of the ways you can become more cultured that seems a bit boring for those who don’t normally read, books are truly a great way to explore different worlds and imagine what it would be like to live like the characters in them.
+Books are truly a great way to explore different worlds and imagine what it would be like to live like the characters in them.
+Reading is also a wonderful way to focus on how to become more cultured.

 Being cultured isn’t all about learning from other places.
 Go see local art shows, museums, festivals, concerts, plays and anything else that happens to be going on.